bbc/simorgh/README.md

 To run this application locally, with hot-reloading, run: `npm run dev`.

-The application will start on [http://localhost:3000](http://localhost:3000/).
-These is a single root, `/`.
+The application will start on [http://localhost:3000/](http://localhost:3000/).
+These is a single route, `/`.

 ## Production build